 Over time, any machine with hazardous toxics running through it will build up a residue of the chemical around its inner chambers.
 In ion implanters - where semiconductor doping occurs - this residue includes arsenic, phosphorus and boron.
 Exposure to boron alone can cause skin inflammation and peeling, irritability, tremors, convulsions, vomiting, and more.
 In short, it’s highly toxic.
 All these chemicals need to be handled before we can move an ion implanter.

-Decontamination is simply the process of cleaning the residue of these toxic chemicals from all areas of the machine.
+Decontamination is simply the process of removing the residue of these toxic chemicals from all areas of the machine.

 The legislation around contaminated machinery is incredibly stringent, and understandably so given the materials involved.
 Improperly cleaned parts can be toxic, highly flammable or combustible, explains James.